Skip to main content

 Workspace Not Found

-$ lovelace workspace switch nonexistent
+$ ada workspace switch nonexistent

 Error: Workspace not found